syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/Blink/Convert-partial-webpage-to-PDF-document).

 ## HTML to single PDF page

 By using this option, you can render the whole HTML content into a single PDF page.
 The PDF page size is limited to 14400 points.
 There are two options to enable this feature since this is disabled by default.